Harmonic Functions And Linear Elliptic Dirichlet Problems With Random Boundary Values--Stochastic Extensions Of Some Classical Theorems And Estimates: introduction

 \section{introduction}

-This paper tentatively explores some ideas at the interface of probability theory and stochastic analysis with the theory of harmonic functions and elliptic PDEs.
-The Laplace and Poisson equations are the simplest forms of elliptic PDEs and the study of their solutions forms the basis of potential theory [1],[2],[3].
+This paper tentatively explores some ideas at the interface of probability theory and stochastic analysis with the theory of harmonic functions and elliptic PDEs with random field Dirichlet boundary values.
+There have been long-standing and efficacious interactions between probability theory, stochastic analysis, geometry and PDE, perhaps best exemplified by random motion and stochastic analysis on manifolds [1-7].
+The well-known Feynman-Kac formula connects elliptic and parabolic PDE theory with Brownian motion, and these type of PDEs in turn play crucial roles in geometric analysis $\bm{[8-11]}$.

+The Laplace and Poisson equations are the simplest forms of elliptic PDEs and the study of their solutions forms the basis of potential theory $\bm{[12-18]}$.
 Solutions of the Laplace equation are the harmonic functions and these have a well-established and important place within classical mathematical physics: in electromagnetic theory, Newtonian gravitation and astrophysics and fluid mechanics.[1-4].
-Electric, gravitational and fluid potentials are described in certain circumstances by solutions of the Laplace equation and are therefore harmonic functions [3,4] Steady state fluid flow which is irrotational and incompressible is described by a Laplace equation as is steady state heat flow or chemical diffusion [1-4].
-If a function $\psi:\bm{\mathcal{D}}\rightarrow\bm{\mathrm{R}}^{n}$ is harmonic on some domain $\bm{\mathcal{D}}\subset\bm{\mathrm{R}}^{n}$ then it satisfies a number of well-established classical results, estimates, inequalities and theorems.
-These include the Harnack inequality, Poisson formula and Liouville Theorem, Dirichlet energy critical points, the Maximum Principle, the Mean Value Property, the Gradient Estimate, the Bochner formula etc. [1-5].
+Electric, gravitational and fluid potentials are described in certain circumstances by solutions of the Laplace equation and are therefore harmonic functions $\bm{[8-11]}$ Steady state fluid flow which is irrotational and incompressible is described by a Laplace equation as is steady state heat flow or chemical diffusion [1-4].

+If a function $\psi:\bm{\mathcal{D}}\rightarrow \mathbf{R}^{n}$ is harmonic on some domain $\bm{\mathcal{D}}\subset\bm{\mathrm{R}}^{n}$ then it satisfies a number of well-established classical results, estimates, inequalities and theorems.
+These include the Harnack inequality, Poisson formula and Liouville Theorem, Dirichlet energy critical points, the Maximum Principle, the Mean Value Property, the Gradient Estimate, the Bochner formula etc. $\bm{[12-18]}$.
 These are briefly reviewed in Section 2.
 In Section 3, classical results are extended and modified to accommodate 'random domains' for which there exists a Gaussian random scalar field (GRSF) at all points within the domain, or for 'noisy data' on the boundary.
 Deterministic harmonic functions, fields or solutions are then randomly perturbed by this noise or random boundary data.
 Physically, this can correspond to random fluctuations due to noise or perturbations in mass or charge density sources, fluctuations in chemical concentrations or to 'turbulence' in the potential theory of fluids.